abyrd/biofeed/README.md

 BLE has a data rate of 100kbit to 1Mbit per second.
 This is not sufficient for transmitting voice, but fine for many other purposes.
 It uses very little energy.
 Some devices like the H10 can run for one or two years on a single cell battery.

 BLE has several pairing procedures.
 Some devices Just Work (this is apparently the technical name), while others rely on passkey entry to flout Man In The Middle (MITM) attacks.
 The H10 seems to "just work".
-Connections begin in Security Mode 1, Level 1 (no authentication and no encryption) and can then be upgraded to any security level.
-[1]
+Connections begin in Security Mode 1, Level 1 (no authentication and no encryption) and can then be upgraded to any security level.[2]

 A certain UUID range is reserved for GATT standard services.
 These are represented with four hex digits (a 16 bit integer), which are substituted into the first 32-bit section of the UUID (e.g. the service `ABCD` gives the UUID `0000ABCD-0000-1000-8000-00805f9b34fb`).
 All other pseudorandom UUIDs can be used by manufacturers for their own purposes.
 You shouldn't need to manually insert the 16 bit numbers into this standard UUID (as done in some example code).
 I'd expect the bluetooth library to do this for you.